-Trinity High School will comply fully with the reporting of any persons guilty of making false alarms
+Trinity High School will comply fully with the reporting of any persons guilty of making false alarm and will treat any such incidents with great severity, including expulsion.

 (7.8) Bullying

 As Catholics, we believe that everyone is created by God and loved by God.
 As followers of Jesus, we are called to value other people's dignity and to treat them with respect just as Jesus did.
 Bullying of any kind goes against our call to be like Jesus and it is never acceptable.